 |

-A protein contains on average approx. 1,000 letters (amino acids).
+A protein contains on average approximately 1,000 letters or amino acids.
 After a protein has been produced in a cell, it is necessary to transport it to the location where it is to be used.
 For this purpose, each individual protein is given a complex address.
 Random development or assignment of this address is not imaginable.
-Moreover, incorrectly addressed proteins are, in many cases not only useless, they can even be damaging.
+Moreover, incorrectly addressed proteins are in many cases not only useless, they can even be damaging.

 Proteins are not produced at the location they are finally needed.
-There is a great number of incorrect locations where a newly formed protein could be transported to, however only very few locations (frequently only one single location) fulfills the correct purpose.
+There are a great number of incorrect locations where a newly-formed protein could be transported, however only very few locations, and frequently only one single location, fulfils the correct purpose.

 It is unrealistic to believe that such sequences could occur in an incremental process controlled by chance.